Appdynamics/hadoop-monitoring-extension/README.md

 Use Case
 -----------
-The Hadoop monitoring extension captures metrics from Hadoop Resource Manager and/or Apache Ambari and displays them in Appdynamics Metric Browser.
+The Hadoop monitoring extension captures metrics from Hadoop Resource Manager and/or Apache Ambari and displays them in AppDynamics Metric Browser.

 Metrics include:
 - Hadoop Resource Manager